FlavScents AInsights Entry for Amyris Wood Oil (CAS: 8015-65-4)

 7. Toxicology, Safety & Exposure Considerations

-- Oral Exposure: Generally recognized as safe (GRAS) for flavor use with typical consumption levels posing minimal risk.
+- Oral Exposure: Generally recognized as safe (GRAS) for flavor use.
+No specific ADI or MSDI established, but typical use levels are well below thresholds of concern.

 - Dermal Exposure: Considered non-irritating and non-sensitizing at typical fragrance concentrations.
-IFRA guidelines should be consulted for specific use limits.
+IFRA guidelines should be consulted for specific product types.

-- Inhalation Exposure: Low volatility reduces inhalation risk, though occupational exposure should be monitored in manufacturing settings.
+- Inhalation Exposure: Low volatility reduces inhalation risk, but occupational exposure should be managed with standard ventilation practices.

-The safety profile of amyris wood oil is favorable, with no significant differences in risk between food and fragrance applications under normal use conditions.
+The safety profile of amyris wood oil is favorable for both food and fragrance applications, with no significant differences in risk profiles between these uses.

 Citation hooks: EFSA; FEMA; PubChem; toxicology literature